-The Rolex Explorer II is a sleek and stylish watch developed with a self-winding mechanical movement that was designed and manufactured by Rolex.
-First released in 1971, this new model features a more rugged look and feel compared to the original.
-One of the trademark features associated with the Explorer 2 is the 24-hour hand to display a second time zone, which is highlighted with as an Orange 4th hand.
-For additional models for sale, visit our Rolex watches page.
+First released in 1971, the Explorer II is a sleek and rugged sports watch that offers additional functionality over the original model.
+One of the trademark features associated with the Explorer 2 is the 24-hour hand to display either am/pm or a second time zone, often appearing as a bright orange 4th hand.
+2019 update: suggested retail prices start at $8,100.
+Shop all models for sale by visiting our Rolex watches page.

 In 1953, Rolex unveiled the Oyster Perpetual Explorer watch to honor the achievement of Sir Edmond Hillary and Tenzig Norgay, when they became the first humans to successfully reach the summit of Mount Everest.
 Designed as a tough timepiece for adventurers and built to be highly resistant to extreme conditions, the original Explorer featured a durable exterior fashioned from stainless steel, a highly legible dial with luminous details, and a shock-resistant self-winding mechanical movement.